Adapting your home: Access into and around your home

 Accessible thresholds

-Internal surfaces at the threshold such as thick doormats can impede wheelchair access or use of wheeled walking frames or adult and children's walking aids.
-However it may be important to have an effective low pile door mat to remove rain water and/or dirt from the wheels of the wheelchair or walking aid.
+Internal surfaces at the threshold such as thick doormats can impede wheelchair access or use of wheeled walking frames or walking aids.
+However, it may be important to have an effective low pile door mat to remove rainwater and/or dirt from the wheels of the wheelchair or walking aid.

 Threshold types

-How easy it is to lower or remove a threshold will depend on what type of door you have:
+How easy it is to lower or remove a threshold depend on the type of door:

 • If you have a uPVC or composite door, the whole frame will need to be replaced with one with a low threshold.